-The input for upgrading facilities is raw biogas from an anaerobic digester with a typical methane (CH_4) content of 50-70% and a content of 30-50% carbon dioxide (CO_2) plus a minor content of hydrogen, nitrogen (N), oxygen (N), oxygen (N), hydrogen sulphide (N) and ammonia (N).
+The input for upgrading facilities is raw biogas from an anaerobic digester with a typical methane (CH_4) content of 50-70% and a content of 30-50% carbon dioxide (CO_2) plus a minor content of hydrogen, nitrogen (N), oxygen (O), hydrogen sulphide (H_2S) and ammonia (NH_3).
 The composition of the biogas varies based on the specific mix of the input.